iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 $ su -

-It is furthermore recommended to install some useful stuff like;  a complete list with an explanation of what it is
+It is furthermore recommended to install some useful stuff like; # a complete list with an explanation of what it is

 $ apt install nano fail2ban openssh-server

 $ systemctl start ssh

+# There will be some additions here like securing sshd a bit more and so on

 1. Hostnames